 Top this off with the specialist architectural castings and metalworking business aimed predominantly at the London marketplace, it’s not hard to see why growing the business in Ashford has been the right decision for Tim and his brothers:

-The group was included in the Fasttrack International Track 200 listing for export growth and the KM Kent MegaGrowth 50 for turnover for 2015 and is stronger than ever as the past six years have seen a successful apprenticeship scheme for the group.
+The group was included in the Fasttrack International Track 200 listing for export growth and the KM Kent MegaGrowth 50 for turnover for 2015.

 As Tim Allen says: